rsyncOSX/RsyncUIdocs/content/post/newversion.md

 Some info about next version 1.8.7 (build 95).
 To be relased in som days.

 There are quite a few internal changes in code.
 I got some ideas by doing the SwiftData project for RsyncUI.
 The changes are mostly simplifying and deleting code.
 And there is updates within the demo data as well.
 The demo data now includes some data about snapshots.
 Snapshot is an effective method for saving old and deleted files ahead of a synchronizing task.
-By the restore any file form any snapshot might be restored.
+By the restore view,  restore any file from any snapshot.

-Loading Demo data is marked in some of ythe views.
+Loading Demo data is marked in some of the views.

 {{< figure src="/images/newversion/nr1.png" alt="" position="center" style="border-radius: 8px;" >}}